microwalk-project/Microwalk/docker/README.md

 One may then copy/pull the relevant implementation and run the various tools present in the container.

 In [templates/](../template) there are several templates for generic analysis tasks, which can be adapted to the specific use cases.
+See also [docs/usage.md](/docs/usage.md) for a tutorial for locally analyzing a C library with Microwalk.